MYLASTCHANCE21/HOS-Therapeutic-Framework/README.md

 [DOI PENDING]
 ```

----

 🙏 Acknowledgments

 HOS was built in the fire—born from lived experience, foster care, and the recognition that the "Old Way" of therapy was a 2D map trying to solve a 3D structural collapse.
 It is dedicated to everyone who has been told they were "resistant" when they were actually just "overloaded."

----

-🔱 HOS — Turn therapy into navigation.